whdesigns/ExperienceCanadaGrid/README.md

    <br />

 ### Step Five:
-###### Type following into the terminal to pull up the website using your localhost with the use of browser-sync
+###### Once all the above is done type following into the terminal to pull up the website using your localhost with the use of browser-sync

  ```
 gulp watch